 Hannah Clayden is an artist.
 She is project manager at the creative arts charity Create and works locally in community engagement.
 She believes in the importance of increasing access and representation in culture, working together towards a fairer society.
 As a Youth Trustee she works closely with our Youth Platform.
 She became involved in Peckham Platform as a volunteer in 2013 and worked as our Learning Assistant until 2017.

-Helen Tovey is Director of Marketing and Communications for the Unicorn Theatre, the UK’s leading theatre for young audiences, and Trustee at NIE – a touring theatre company creating work with and for young people, based in Cambridge.
+Helen Tovey is Co Executive Director at the Unicorn Theatre, the UK’s leading theatre for young audiences, and Trustee at NIE – a touring theatre company creating work with and for young people, based in Cambridge.
 With sixteen years’ marketing experience in venues in and outside of London, Helen has a strong interest in developing audiences for socially-driven arts organisations who have a mission to make great art that changes lives.

 Advisor and Founder